WELCOME TO ROMANIA: A BRILLIANT DESTINATION !

 And so does National Art Museum of Romania in Bucharest and the park of Targu Jiu near his home village.

-Nadia Comaneci is the first female gymnast awarded a perfect 10 score at the Olympics.
+First female gymnast awarded a perfect 10 score at the Olympics is Nadia Comaneci.

 Tennisman Ilie Nastase, ballerina Alina Cojocaru and soprano Angela Gheorghiu are other famous contemporary Romanians.